stripe/stripe-go/README.md

 }
 ```

-### Beta SDKs
+### Public Preview SDKs

-Stripe has features in the beta phase that can be accessed via the beta version of this package.
+Stripe has features in the public preview phase that can be accessed via the beta version of this package.
 We would love for you to try these and share feedback with us before these features reach the stable phase.
 To install a beta version of stripe-go add the following `replace` directive to your `go.mod` file: